Irene couldn’t take it any more.

 Father Ieronymous Katseas disappeared.
 In 1999 he was removed from the list of people allowed to perform marriages in Canada.

 There have been several more attempts to steal the weeping icon of St. Irene over the years, but they’ve been foiled by new alarm systems and security measures.
 She still sits in her shrine, praying for peace, though she hasn’t wept much in the last few decades.
 Not even on 9/11.

 You can visit her, if you’d like.
 She’s on 23rd Avenue, in Queens, between 36th and 37th Street.
 I’m sure she’d appreciate the company.

 “Teflon Don” John Gotti, who tried to intervene when the weeping icon was stolen, was the head of the Gambino crime family.
 In the 1950s Carlo Gambino partnered with Meyer Lansky to control gambling interests in Cuba.
-Meyer Lansky, of course, was a known associate of one Mr. Charles Gregory Rebozo, the subject of our last episode, “Be My Bebe.”
+Meyer Lansky was a known associate of one Mr. Charles Gregory Rebozo (“Be My Bebe”).

 - Nickell, Joe.
 Looking for a Miracle.
 Amherst, NY: Prometheus, 1993.

 - Slagle, Alton. “‘Miracle’ at church in Queens.”
 New York Daily News, 25 Oct 1990.